BCC Zone 15 Structure

 This includes the running of RNSWBA association events such as the inter club Pennant competition (7 grades), Zone championship events (Singles, Pairs, Triples & Fours), Champion of Club Champions (Singles & Pairs), Inter-Zone Representative fixtures (Open & Seniors) and Junior Championships (Singles, Pairs & Fours).

-Outside of these association events the Zone also conducts ‘open’ representative fixtures against neighbouring Zones such as the Pat Geary Shield, inter-zone games for emerging and developing players, special senior fixtures and a mid-week ‘Triples’ competition.
+Outside of these association events the Zone also conducts ‘open’ representative fixtures against neighbouring Zones such as the Pat Geary Shield, inter-zone games for emerging and developing players, special senior fixtures, Hava Go Pairs which is a recruitment initiative and a mid-week ‘Super 9's competition.

 Whilst the Zone also has an overall responsibility for the development and conduct of the sport, this is achieved largely through individual committees who are responsible for key aspects of the game such as - Coaching, Umpiring, Under 18's, Match and Selection.
 Some of these committess are joint committees with the Central Coast Dristrict Women's Bowling Association.

-Other aspects addessed by the Executive Committee include Recruitment, Sponsorship, Financial Management, Special Events, Constitutional Review, Publicity, web site management and technology implementation.
-The State Councillor who represents BCC at RNSWBA meetings is also a member of the Executive Committee.
+Other aspects addessed by the Executive Committee include Recruitment, Sponsorship, Financial Management, Special Events, Constitutional Review, Disciplinary Action, Publicity, web site management and technology implementation.

 MATCH COMMITTEE: - Chairman plus 6 committee

-- The recruiting and nomination of players and teams, the tournament draw, recommending venues of play and the reporting of results.
+- Calling for and receiving entries of players and teams, the tournament draw, recommending venues of play and the reporting of results.

-- For maintaining a master register by Club of Player Gradings and to liaise with RNSWBA on all player grading matters.
+- Maintaining a master register by Club of Player Gradings and to liaise with RNSWBA on all player grading matters.

 - The inspection of Club greens to ensure they conform to the laws of the game and that green surfaces are up to standard for competition play.